newellbrandon/kastendevhub.github.io/README.md

 #### Drafts and Multiple Authors

-You can actively iterate and/or collaborate by making a post in the `_drafts` folder, omitting a filename date prefix, and reviewing with the `bundle exec jekyll server --drafts` flag.
+You can actively iterate and/or collaborate by making a post in the `_drafts` folder, omitting a filename date prefix, and reviewing with the `bundle exec jekyll serve --baseurl='' --drafts --livereload --open-url` flag.
 Drafts are not generated for the production environment, but they will exist in this public git repository when part of a push, PR, etc. Promote by `git mv _drafts/YOURPOST.md _posts/DATE-YOURPOST.md` and make a pull request when ready.

 The `author` variable accepts multiple authors, each author will get a post count credit and link, but the author icon will show the admin.